Golden Entertainment (NASDAQ:GDEN) Posts Earnings Results, Misses Expectations By $0.31 EPS

-Golden Entertainment (NASDAQ:GDEN) announced its quarterly earnings results on Wednesday.
-The company reported ($0.66) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.35) by ($0.31), Fidelity Earnings reports.
+Golden Entertainment (NASDAQ:GDEN) released its quarterly earnings data on Wednesday.
+The company reported ($0.66) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.35) by ($0.31), Fidelity Earnings reports.
 Golden Entertainment had a negative net margin of 17.22% and a negative return on equity of 43.76%.

-Several research analysts have weighed in on the stock.
-Zacks Investment Research cut shares of Golden Entertainment from a “buy” rating to a “hold” rating in a report on Monday, March 8th.
+A number of analysts have recently issued reports on the company.
+Macquarie raised their price objective on Golden Entertainment from $24.00 to $26.00 and gave the company an “outperform” rating in a research report on Wednesday, December 2nd.
 Deutsche Bank Aktiengesellschaft increased their target price on Golden Entertainment from $20.00 to $32.00 and gave the stock a “buy” rating in a research note on Friday.
-Finally, Macquarie boosted their target price on shares of Golden Entertainment from $24.00 to $26.00 and gave the company an “outperform” rating in a research report on Wednesday, December 2nd.
+Finally, Zacks Investment Research lowered Golden Entertainment from a “buy” rating to a “hold” rating in a research note on Monday, March 8th.

 Golden Entertainment, Inc, together with its subsidiaries, owns and operates a diversified entertainment platform in the United States.
 The company operates through two segments, Casinos and Distributed Gaming.
 The Casinos segment owns and operates ten resort casino properties in Nevada and Maryland.